btcpayserver/btcpayserver-doc/docs/FAQ/Deployment.md

 #### Cause 1: Trying to access my BTCPay by IP address

-Your nginx config is set to route the HTTP request to a particular container based on the domain name of the request.
-For example, the official [deployment on pi 4](/Deployment/RPi4.md) was to setup the souce domain name to http://raspberrypi.local/ yet getting automatic local domain raspberrypi.local does not always work.
-You are probably in this situation and trying to type the IP address of your BTCPay into the web-browser.

-Since nginx gets the IP address in the request instead of raspberrypi.local it does not know where to route that request and returns:
+When nginx receives a HTTP request, it needs to decide which service is the real destination.
+If you set `BTCPAY_HOST` to `http://raspberrypi.local/`, then you can only access BTCPay Server via this URL.
+Trying to access BTCPay with another domain name or with the IP address (for example `http://192.168.0.2`) will result in an HTTP 503 error.

 ```
 503 Service Temporarily Unavailable
 -----------------------------------
 nginx
 ```

-You can fix this by forcing nginx to route the HTTP request to BTCPay even if the request domain name is not recognized.
+You can fix this by asking nginx to route such HTTP request to BTCPay Server instead.
 Simply, re-run the setup script like this:

 ```bash